pratikacharya1234/AI-Interview-Platform/SUPABASE_SETUP.md

+# 🚀 Complete Supabase Backend Setup Guide

+## Prerequisites
+- Supabase account (create at https://supabase.com)
+- Project created in Supabase Dashboard
-# Supabase Database Setup for AI Interview Platform
+- Access to SQL Editor in Supabase Setup for AI Interview Platform

 This document provides comprehensive setup instructions and usage guidelines for the AI Interview Platform's Supabase database.